Categories

 The Philadelphia Furniture Bank (PFB) furnishes more than 1,400 homes annually for Philadelphians exiting homelessness.

-How to donate: PFB offers two pick-up services.
+How to donate: PFB offers pickups via Good Haul, with whom they share a warehouse.
 Click here to learn more and to schedule a pick-up.

 Clothing Donation